 These are classic case scenarios of individuals misusing their right to maintain high standards.
 These are the kind of people who source their standards from a place of hurt and insecurity.
 They use their standards to hide behind a façade of snobbery while creating an illusion of success to the outside world.

-You know you’ve found the right balance when your standards are sturdy enough to withstand being swayed by the transient and fickle opinions of others, and when you can conduct yourself in an honorable, reliable and consistent manner, while maintaining a reasonable sense of humility.
+You know you’ve found the right balance when your standards are sturdy enough to withstand being swayed by the transient and fickle opinions of others, and when you can conduct yourself in an honorable and consistent manner, while maintaining a sense of humility.

-There are many valid reasons why we should set high standards for the important areas of our life.
+There are many valid reasons why we should set high standards.
 Here are the main ones that I believe can have the greatest impact on our life:

-- Your life will feel more authentic: When we take the time to create standards that are grounded in our knowledge of what is most important to us, we increase our chances of manifesting a life that feels authentically fulfilling to us.
+1. Your life will feel more authentic: When we take the time to create standards that are grounded in our knowledge of what’s most important to us, we increase our chances of creating a life that feels authentic to us.
 Your career, relationships and personal prosperity will be a reflection on what you believe to be true about yourself and the rest of the world.

-- You will have a stronger identity: Your standards form the bedrock of your identity.
+4. You’ll have a stronger identity: Your standards form the bedrock of your identity.
 They are essentially your rule book for living.
-It is your signature brand that is representative of the essence of who you are in both your career and personal life.
+It’s your signature brand that is representative of the essence of who you are in both your career and personal life.
 It represents your quirks and characteristics that make you the amazing person you are.

 All of us can achieve excellence if we choose to do so.
-But just like a rock climber, we may have to ascend up a steep slope fraught with challenges before we can reach that peak of excellence.
+Like rock climber, we may have to ascend up a steep slope fraught with challenges before we can reach that peak of excellence.

 Our standards are like the protective gear that straps us in as we make our way up to the top.
-It gives us the support and structure that we need to overcome obstacles and stay in the game until we finally succeed.
+It gives us the support and structure that we need to stay in the game until we finally succeed.

 All my best on your journey,